Kiri-Koder/Asteroids/README.md

 This is a very basic version of the game Asteroids using pygame, with the assistance of a guided project from boot.dev.
-I may add onto this later, mostly to clean the code, improve comments, and give it more functionality (likely a scoreboard and more convincing asteroids)
+I may add onto this later, mostly to clean the code, improve comments, and give it more functionality (likely a scoreboard and more stylish asteroids)

 if, for any reason, someone finds this and decides to run it, hear are a list of controls: